wexond/browser-base/README.md

 ## Documentation

+> At this moment there are no docs for the theming system.

 Guides and the API reference are located in [`docs`](docs).
-It also contains documents describing how to use the browser, and create extensions.
+It also contains documents describing how to use the browser, and create themes.